Classifications and timebands

-Radio does not have a classification or timeband system.
+Radio does not have a prescribed classification or timeband system.
 However, radio broadcasters should issue an audience advisory where the content of a broadcast is outside audience expectations.
 All radio stations should also moderate their content at times when children are most likely to be listening – in the morning before school, and immediately after school.

-On free-to-air television children's normal viewing times run until 8.30pm (though these times may differ during weekends and school holidays: see the Children's Interests standard and guidelines).
+On free-to-air television children's normal viewing times usually run until 8.30pm (though these times may differ during weekends and school holidays: see the Children's Interests standard and guidelines).
 We refer to 8.30pm as the 'Adults Only watershed', after which AO programmes may be screened.
-The classification guide below explains the timebands for each free-to-air classification.
+The classification guide above explains the timebands for each free-to-air classification.